kavilaiya/NREGA-ANNUAL-DISTRICT-ANAYSIS/README.md

 # NREGA-ANNUAL-DISTRICT-ANAYSIS
+Developed an interactive Power BI dashboard visualizing NREGA data, showcasing district-wise 100-day work completion.
+Analyzed employment trends, fund allocation, and beneficiary distribution to support decision-making.
 The NREGA annual district analysis for Tamil Nadu highlights that Dindigul and Cuddalore generated the highest employment person-days, while employment availed was slightly lower than offered, with low 100-day work completion except in Dindigul.